 Increased chance of weight gain

 The body releases hormones that help control metabolism, process gluten, and suppress appetite while a person sleeps.
-As a consequence, losing sleep will lead to a rise in cravings for food and lead to extra calories being eaten the next day.
+As a consequence, losing sleep will lead to a rise in cravings for food and extra calories being eaten the next day.

 Increased risk of heart disease

 During sleep, blood pressure normally decreases.
-Consistently having less than 7 hours of sleep each night can cause blood pressure to stay higher for longer, according to the Centers for Disease Control and Prevention ( CDC).
+Consistently having less than 7 hours of sleep each night can cause blood pressure to stay higher for longer, according to the Centers for Disease Control and Prevention (CDC).

 Increased risk of diabetes